 An introduction to quantitative genetics theory and to statistical techniques used in domestic animal improvement.
 Computing and statistical techniques will be demonstrated and presented, and relevant literature will be surveyed.
-Reference will be made throughout to performance recording programs used in Canada and throughout the world.
+Reference will be made throughout to performance recording programs used in Canada and around the world.

-Winter semester - to be arranged with the instructor.
+Winter semester - to be arranged with the instructors.

-AGRI5390 (AG539): Molecular Genetic Analysis of Populations Instructor: Prof. Farid
+AGRI5390: Molecular Genetic Analysis of Populations Instructor: Prof. Farid

 This course is designed to give graduate students some understanding of the theoretical aspects of population and molecular genetics.
 Various DNA fingerprinting techniques (e.g. minisatellites, microsatellites, RAPD-PCR, FRLP-PCR and SSCP-PCR, and their applications in population genetic studies) will be discussed.
 Students will acquire hands-on experience with some of these techniques.
 Analysis of molecular data to estimate intrapopulation populations (heterozygosity, Hardy-Weinberg equilibrium) and interpopulation parameters (test of heterogeneity of allele frequency distributions, genetic distances, phylogenetic analysis, bootstrapping, F-statistics) will be covered.
+Fall or Winter semester - to be arranged with the instructor.

-AGRI5410 (AG541): Special Topics in Soil Fertility Instructor: Prof. Percival
+AGRI5410: Special Topics in Soil Fertility

+Instructor: Prof. Percival